 The Hisense H9G is amazing for watching movies.
-It has an outstanding contrast ratio and with the local dimming feature enabled, it displays extremely deep blacks.
-It upscales lower-resolution content without any issues and it can remove judder from any source, such as native apps or Blu-ray players.
+It has an outstanding contrast ratio, and combined with its great local dimming feature, it displays extremely deep blacks.
+It upscales lower-resolution content without any issues and can remove judder from any source, such as native apps or Blu-ray players.
 Sadly, because of the TV's fast response time, lower-frame rate content appears to stutter.

-Impressive for gaming.
-The Hisense H9G has a really low input lag, amazing response time, and it has a Black Frame Insertion to clear up motion blur.
+The Hisense H9G is impressive for gaming.
+It has a really low input lag, an amazing response time, and a Black Frame Insertion to clear up motion blur.
 Sadly, it doesn't have many extra gaming features like VRR support.
 However, it's a great choice for dark-room gaming because it has an outstanding contrast ratio and incredible black uniformity.

 The metal stand is a bit bigger than the stand on the Hisense H9F, but it has the same shape.
 The stand is solid and the TV doesn't wobble much.

 Footprint of the 65 inch stand: 35.2" x 13.4".

 This TV isn't very thick and shouldn't stick out much when wall-mounted.

 The Hisense H9G has a good build quality.
 The plastic on the back is solid and there isn't much flex, except for near the inputs, where the plastic bends a bit more.
 The border around the TV is metal, giving it a more premium look.
 Overall, the TV is sturdy, and there aren't any issues.

 The Hisense H9G has an outstanding contrast ratio, which is expected from a VA panel.
 The local dimming feature really improves the contrast and the TV displays extremely deep blacks.
 Note that contrast may vary between units.